 How does this fee compare to other WSU locations?

 WSU Tri-Cities is the only WSU campus without a parking fee.
 Other campuses have parking permit systems in place, and they also provide local transit passes to students.

 This proposed WSU Tri-Cities fee amount is comparable to the lowest priced parking permits at the Pullman and Vancouver campuses, and is significantly less than parking permits at Spokane (Pullman: blue permit $129, red $239.
 Spokane: green permit $395.
 Vancouver: gray permit $161).

 How does this affect my financial aid package?

-If approved, the fee would become a part of WSU Tri-Cities’ cost of attendance and would be assessed automatically upon enrollment.
+The fee is a part of WSU Tri-Cities’ cost of attendance and is assessed automatically upon enrollment.
 Generally, if students have funds that exceed the cost of tuition, financial aid will automatically cover this expense, prior to financial aid refunds being disbursed to students.